Melanoma in skin of colour

 - Non-cutaneous melanomas (eg, mucosal melanoma, ocular melanoma) [4–7].

-People of all skin colours with a family history of melanoma are at increased risk of developing melanoma due to genetic predisposition .
+People of all skin colours with a family history of melanoma are at increased risk of developing melanoma due to a genetic predisposition .

 What causes melanoma?